Ghaydn/footprints/README.md

-	                       -- will be used to override properties ignored if -- trampled_node_name is a node that already exists. probability = 1, -- chance that stepping on this node will cause it to turn -- into the trampled version (0.0 to 1.0) trample_count = 1, -- The number of times this node needs to be stepped on -- (and pass the probability check) to transition to -- the trampled state
+	                       -- will be used to override properties ignored if -- trampled_node_name is a node that already exists. probability = 1, -- chance that stepping on this node will cause it to turn -- into the trampled version (range is 0.0 to 1.0) trample_count = 1, -- The number of times this node needs to be stepped on -- (and pass the probability check) to transition to -- the trampled state
 	randomize_trampled_param2 = nil, -- if true, sets param2 of trampled node to math.random(0,3)
+                           -- This is used for trampled wheat, for example, to randomize the thatch's -- direction.
-	erodes = true,         -- sets the trampled node up to erode back into the non-trampled -- version. ignored if trampled_node_name is a node that already -- exists, since that may already have an erosion target established add_footprint_overlay = true, -- Applies the footprint texture over the +Y tile of the -- trampleable node. ignored if trampled_node_name is a node that already exists footprint_overlay_texture = "trail_footprint.png",
+	erodes = true,         -- sets the trampled node to erode back into the non-trampled -- version over time, if erosion is enabled in this mod's settings.
+                           -- Ignored if trampled_node_name is a node that already -- exists, since that may already have an erosion target established. add_footprint_overlay = true, -- Applies the footprint texture over the +Y tile of the -- trampleable node. ignored if trampled_node_name is a node that already exists footprint_overlay_texture = "trail_footprint.png",
 	footprint_opacity = 64, -- defaults to 64 (0 is transparent, 255 is fully opaque)
-	hard_pack_node_name = nil, -- If the trampled node is walked on again this is the -- node that it can get trampled into further. ignored if -- trampled_node_name is a node that already exists, since -- it's expected this has already been established hard_pack_probability = 0.9, -- The probability that walking on a trampled node
+	hard_pack_node_name = nil, -- If the trampled node is walked on again this is the -- node that it can get further packed down into. ignored if -- trampled_node_name is a node that already exists, since -- it's expected this has already been established hard_pack_probability = 0.9, -- The probability that walking on a trampled node